- Code BIOL3186

 See Future Offerings

 The aim of this course is to provide students with a comprehensive overview of the morphology and functional anatomy of the human body.
 The course incorporates normal structure and function of the human body and provides an insight to the implications of disruption of normal structure and function.
-During the course, lectures will address topics covering all of the systems of the human body.
+During the course, online multimedia resources and lectures will address topics covering all the systems of the human body.
 In practical sessions students will have the opportunity to examine prosected specimens and models of the human body.
-This applied course provides students with skills to prepare for a medical or health-related careers.
+This applied course provides students with skills to prepare for clinical or health-related careers.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.